ViktorKob/portfolio/README.md

 Also, I value using static code analyzers like [FindBugs](http://findbugs.sourceforge.net/), pylint (for Python) and the IDE itself, and coverage tools like [Emma](http://emma.sourceforge.net/).
 Finally I use debugging and profiling (e.g. [VisualVm](https://visualvm.github.io/) to track down and fix the harder issues.<BR>
 For bug-tracking and issue management, I have experience using [JIRA](https://www.atlassian.com/software/jira) and some [companion](https://www.atlassian.com/software/bitbucket) [Atlassian](https://www.atlassian.com/software/fisheye) [products](https://www.atlassian.com/software/confluence).

 But ultimately these are just tools.
-When I develop a new feature, a plan I often use is similar to the following:
+When I develop a new feature, a plan I often use is the following:

 1. Plan layout based on domain knowledge, feature requirement and existing infrastructure
 2. Define points of contact with the existing system and planned(near future) sister components
+3. Build prototype component super-structure, faking the details (as little as is required to emulate the actual component)
+4. Deploy the system and make sure the fake component behaves as intended; change whatever doesn't
-3. Either check for open source tools that match / can be used for parts of the implementation, or reason why it should be done directly
+5. Either check for thirds party tools that match / can be used for parts of the implementation, or reason why it should be implemented directly
-4. Run the system, making sure the fake component behaves as intended
-5. Build prototype component super-structure, faking the details (as little as is required to emulate the actual component)
-6. Implement the details
+6. Either replace the fake with the integration of a third party tool or implement the details
-7. Deploy and check everything works
+7. Deploy component with the rest of the system and check everything works
-8. Cleanup obvious omissions and do general refactoring
+8. Cleanup obvious omissions and do general refactoring of the system
+9. Over time, visit the component once in a while and check if anything should be refactored based on other feature implementations

 ### Design principles